Baldwinsville trainer travels the world helping people with Parkinson’s and other neuro-muscular diseases. He just published his first book

 First career change

 During his years of late-night gigs, he watched a lot of early morning TV and saw an infomercial about real estate investing.
-The infomercial said people could buy houses with no money down, fix them and sell them for a profit.
+The infomercial said people could buy high return real estate investments and sell them for a profit.

 From there, he got his real estate license and worked with a large real estate company in Syracuse.
 “I did quite well for a few years,” he writes in his book.
 “However, it didn’t take long to realize that people were generally not too happy in any real estate transaction.
 It was a lot of work for what seemed to be very little gratification for anyone.”